-Specifically, on input x, the decision procedure invokes the tester, while answering queries that correspond to the emulated computations (in the various blocks) according to the verification of a dummy NP-witness for x (which indeed leads the verification procedure to reject in each block), and answers the other queries by using bits in the encoding of x (which is being copied from a random block that was not probed by the tester during the verification stage).5 That is, the decision procedure emulates a seemingly illegal evolution; yet, if x is in the NP-set (and the tester did not probe the informative block at the informative time), then the tester's view is consistent with a legal evolution that outputs (the encoding of) x.
+Specifically, on input x, the decision procedure invokes the tester, while answering queries that correspond to the emulated computations (in the various blocks) according to the verification of a dummy NP-witness for x (which indeed leads the verification procedure to reject in each block), and answers the other queries by using bits in the encoding of x (which is being copied from a random block that was not probed by the tester during the verification stage).
+To be more precise, the decision procedure selects the informative block at random, and aborts the emulation if the tester probes this block during the verification stage.
+Otherwise, it continues the emulation as if only this block has output the encoding of x.
+Hence, the decision procedure emulates a seemingly illegal evolution; yet, if x is in the NP-set (and the tester did not probe the informative block at the informative time), then the tester's view is consistent with a legal evolution that outputs (the encoding of x.
 On the other hand, if x is not in the set, then an evolution that outputs the encoding of x is far from being legal.